-I certainly misjudged how much control I would truly have of everything going on in the frame, rain, wind, missing focus, among other things, but that was part of the refining process, It was clear from the beginning about what type of photography and what kind style I wanted to achieve.
+I certainly misjudged how much control I would truly have of everything going on in the frame, rain, wind, and missing focus, among other things, but that was part of the refining process, It was clear from the beginning about what type of photography and what kind of style I wanted to achieve.

 And now, my photographs have a consistent look and style, I'm not saying the photos are good, I'm saying the photos are consistent because I was able to refine my work, but the goal is the same, it has not changed.
 From the very beginning.